kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 ANTIC text modes 4, 5, 6, and 7 allow five colors (including the background) -- nearly the seven colors needed.
 Modes 5 and 7 character glyphs use pixel sizes that will not fit the brick dimensions, leaving only Modes 4, and 6 workable.
 One line of either mode can accurately represent two lines of Bricks.
 The Brick colors are applied in pairs of lines which conveniently fits these text mode geometries.
 The default capabilities of these text modes provide four foreground colors, enough for the Bricks.
 However, this uses all the available playfield registers, so something else needs to be done about the white horizontal top border, and the blue horizontal bottom border displayed when the game is over.
 In this case a couple of display list interrupts will be needed to re-use color registers twice on the screen.

 A problem with using a character set is that the Brick width does not match the character width.
 Therefore several custom characters will be required to represent bricks at different horizontal positions on the screen, and to represent bricks removed between other bricks.
 And these characters must be defined separately for each color.
-This is not unworkable, but it introduces complexity.
+This is not unworkable, but it introduces an unpleasant degree of complexity.

 Up to now it has looked like the preferred method to render the Bricks is direct pixel bitmapped graphics.
 However, the best mode available allows only 3 playfield colors not including the background.
 Character graphics are complicated and bitmaps do not provide enough color.
 What to do?